yohoos/nvim/README.md

 ### Completion Selections Keys

-TAB to go down a selection and Shift-TAB to go up a selection.
-Use Enter to selection completion suggestion and \<C-e\> to close completion menu or double click ESC.
+C-j to go down a selection and C-k to go up a selection.
+Use TAB to selection completion suggestion and C-e to close completion menu or double click ESC.

 Use K to show definition for current selection.